Shalini-M-Reddy/Meanapp-containerization-DISCOVERDOLLAR/README.md

 - MongoDB

 2.Containerization & Deployment
 -Create Docker files for both the frontend and backend.
 -Build and push Docker images to your Docker Hub account.
--Set up a new Ubuntu virtual machine on any cloud platform -Use Docker Compose to deploy the application on this VM.
+-Set up a new Ubuntu virtual machine on any cloud platform.
+-Use Docker Compose to deploy the application on this VM.
--the official MongoDB Docker image as part of your Docker Compose setup. mean-app/
+-the official MongoDB Docker image as part of your Docker Compose setup.
+mean-app/
 │
 ├── backend/